 What is a noisome pestilence?
 A pestilence, according to the Oxford English Dictionary, is "any fatal epidemic disease, affecting man or beast, and destroying many victims."
-Since diseases do not make any noise themselves, then the noisome pestilence must be one that creates a noisy public outcry and leaves victims and their families wailing in fear and misery.
+A noisome pestilence is one that is harmful, injurious, noxious, or hurtful (Ezek 14:15,21; Rev 16:2).

 It promises no fear of "the pestilence that walketh in darkness" (Ps 91:6).

 Here the figure of speech is describing the unseen nature of a pestilence.
 It is invisible.
 You cannot avoid it easily.
 It sneaks into houses and bodies without warning.
 It can make a fatal claim on a man's life before any symptoms are known.
 It walks in darkness.

 The previous verse (Ps 91:5) describes terror that comes at night, which makes it invisible, and an arrow that comes during the day, which means it cannot be heard.
 Since we cannot see or hear anthrax, then we are totally dependent on the God Who sees and hears all things.

 Yet the righteous do not need to fear it, for the Lord will surely deliver them from it.

 It promises that "neither shall any plague come nigh they dwelling" (Ps 91:10).